Differential K-theory and localization formula for $\eta$-invariants: Localization formula for equivariant -invariants

 It induces the circle action on $\partial B=\widehat{S^1}$ in \eqref{eq:3.064}.
 If $g\in S^1\backslash A$, then $g^k\neq 1$ and the only fixed point set of $g$ on $B$ is $B^g=\{0\}$.
 Let $N$ be the normal bundle of $\{0\}$ in $B$.
 Then the $g$-action on $N$ is as multiplication by $g^k$.

-We take the metric on $B$ such that it is of product near the boundary, induces the canonical metric on $\widehat{S^1}$ and commutes with the circle action.
+We take the metric on $B$ such that it has product structure near the boundary, induces the canonical metric on $\widehat{S^1}$ and commutes with the circle action.
 We denote by $D^B_{+,\geq 0}$ the Fredholm operator with respect to the Dirac operator $D_+^B$ on $B$ and the APS boundary condition.
 The equivariant APS index is defined by

-From the equivariant APS index theorem, we have for $g\in S^1\backslash A$,
+From the equivariant APS index theorem \cite{Donnelly78}, we have for $g\in S^1\backslash A$,